 The 57 year old cleric was a contestant in Iran’s 2017 presidential elections.

-According to Wikipedia, Raisi is the current custodian and chairman of the Astan Quds Razavi, a wealthy and powerful foundation or bonyad in Mashhad.
+Raisi was the custodian and chairman of the Astan Quds Razavi, a wealthy and powerful foundation or bonyad in Mashhad.

 Raisi has served in several positions in Iran’s judicial system, such as Attorney General from 2014 to 2016, and Deputy Chief Justice from 2004 to 2014.
 He was also Prosecutor and Deputy Prosecutor of Tehran in the 1980s and 1990s.

 Ebrahim Raisi is the son-in-law of Mashhad Friday prayer leader and Grand Imam of Imam Reza shrine, Ahmad Alamolhoda, a hardliner known for his controversial and sometimes ridiculous sermons.

 Born in the northeastern city of Mashhad in 1960, Raisi started his religious education at the Qom Seminary at age 15.